 Skip to contents

-Given a data frame or a matrix of truth values of predicates, compute truth values of given vector of conditions.
+Given a data frame or matrix of truth values for predicates, compute the truth values of a set of conditions expressed as elementary conjunctions.

 Usage